 And the third thing, that the last question that we have seen that let that 75 percent dependable annual rainfall.
-Now, the 75 percent dependable annual rainfall, what we mean is that, let that X 75, this is value is denoted that 75 percent dependable annual rainfall.
+Now, the 75 percent dependable annual rainfall, what we mean is that, let that x 75, this is value is denoted that 75 percent dependable annual rainfall.
 As I told that, this dependable rainfall means, I am assured that this much rainfall can be obtained at this station with the probability level 0.75.

-So, if that is the question then what I am looking from this one, so, if this is the distribution of this annual rainfall, then I want to know a specific value for which it is located in at some point.
+So, if that is the question then what I am looking from this one, so, if this is the distribution of this annual rainfall, then I want to know a specific value for which, it is located in at some point.
 So, this value I am looking for, what is this value, in such a way that this is 75 percent dependable.
 This is 75 percent dependable means, whatever that probability on the higher side of that value is equals to your 0.75.

-Now, from the cdf point of view, if you want to know, that means, what is the value up to which the total area covered under the pdf is equals to 0.25.

-This is what is the concept and here now you can see that as we have denoted that X has 75 is that particular value, so that probability of $X \ge$ that value is equals to 0.75.
-So, probability of Z, when we are doing that transformation, when we are getting that reduced variate that means, that X has 75 minus, that mean that 150 divided by the standard deviation 38, that is the your reduced variate which is equals to 0.75.
+Now, from the c d f point of view, if you want to know, that means, what is the value up to which the total area covered under the p d f is equals to 0.25.
+This is what is the concept and here now you can see that as we have denoted that x 75 is that particular value, so that probability of x greater than equal to that value is equals to 0.75.
+So, probability of z, when we are doing that transformation, when we are getting that reduced variate; that means, that x 75 minus, that mean that 150 divided by the standard deviation 38, that is the your reduced variate which is equals to 0.75.